GeminiDRSoftware/DRAGONS/geminidr/doc/usermanuals/primitives/primitive_flatCorrect.rst

 Algorithm
 ---------
-This primitive divides the specified input observation frame by the flat-field frames.
-The variance and data quality information will be updated accordingly, if they exist.
+This primitive divides the specified input observation frame by a normalized flat field.
+The variance and data quality mask will be updated accordingly, if they exist.
 If no flat-field frames are provided then the calibration database is queried.

+The algorithm verifies whether the flat-field includes a QE correction.
+If it does, a QE correction marker in the headers will be added to the output to notify downstream primitives that the data has been QE corrected.

 Issues and Limitations
 ----------------------
-The inputs should have matching binning, shapes and units.
+The inputs must have matching binning, shapes and units, as well as the same number of extensions.
+The flat-field frame must not contain any zero values, as this will result in a division by zero error.